brainstormforce/astra-import-export/README.md

 ## Frequently Asked Questions ##

-### Which theme can I use this plugin with? ###
+### Can I use this plugin with other themes? ###

-This plugin can be used only with the Astra theme.
+No!
+This plugin will only work with the Astra theme.

+### How to use this plugin? ###

+1. From the Appearance > Astra Options page, install and activate the plugin with a single click.
+(Make sure you have Astra theme installed and activated.)
+2. After activating the plugin, refresh the page once.
+You will see import/export options on the same page.

-### How does this plugin work? ###
+### Will this plugin work for premium Astra version i.e. Astra Pro? ###

-1.Install and activate the plugin
-2.You will find Import Export settings in the Astra Options page.
-Refer screenshots.
+Yes!
+Astra Pro settings that are available with customizer can be imported/exported with this plugin.

 ## Changelog ##